 First, you’ll cook your onions with some salt and granulated sugar until they’re caramelized and golden brown.

-When the onions are done, you’ll whisk together your egg, heavy cream and remaining salt.
+When the onions are done, you’ll whisk together your egg, heavy cream, remaining salt and pepper.
 Then you will spoon some of the caramelized onions into each pastry shell followed by the cream mixture until each shell is about three quarters full and then top each with some of the shredded cheese.

 You’ll bake the bites for about 15 minutes until they’re puffy and golden brown.